-Vijay Hazare Trophy 2021-22, Odisha vs Jammu and Kashmir: Probable XIs, match prediction, weather forecast and pitch report
+Vijay Hazare Trophy 2021-22, Odisha vs Jammu and Kashmir: Probable XIs, Match Prediction, Weather Forecast and Pitch Report

 Also ReadArticle Continues below

-Odisha and Jammu and Kashmir are having exactly contrasting campaigns in the tournament.
-Odisha have won all their games, while Jammu and Kashmir are yet to win any.
-Odisha would be keen to bag another win over their relatively weak opposition in this game and continue their winning momentum in the tournament.
+Odisha and J&K are having exactly opposite runs in the tournament.
+Odisha have won all their games and while J&K have lost all their contests.
+Odisha will be keen to bag a big win over a relatively weaker J&K side in this upcoming encounter to strengthen their pole position.